YacineOuhrouche/Circuits_Repo/Computer_System/Fundamentals/README.md

 The **Fundamentals of Computer Systems** section provides an overview of the basic concepts that define how computers work.
 From the hardware components that make up a system to the foundational architectures that drive their operation, this section is essential for understanding the basic principles of computing.

-You’ll learn about how **Von Neumann** and **Harvard** architectures compare, the role of the CPU, memory, and other core system components in processing data, and how these systems function together to run programs and applications.

----

-## 🎯 Purpose of Computer Systems

-- **Understanding System Components**: Gain knowledge of key hardware components such as the CPU, memory, and I/O devices.
-- **Von Neumann vs. Harvard Architectures**: Understand the two most fundamental computer architectures and how they differ in design and functionality.
-- **Building a Foundation**: The fundamental knowledge in this section is necessary for more advanced topics in computer science and systems design, such as CPU design, memory management, and network communication.

 ---